billstclair/mineplace/README.md

 # [MinePlace.social](https://mineplace.social/)

 “In that famous mining game, you build a mine.
-In Mineplace, you live in a mansion.”
+In MinePlace, you live in a mansion.”

 It’s pronounced "mine-PLACE", with the first word being a pun on the personal possessive pronoun and a tunnel where valuable commodities are dug from the ground, and the whole being a curtsy in the direction of the fabulously successful networked Java game.
 You may also think of it in German as "Mein Platz" or French "Ma Place".